-CONTINUED FROM PREVIOUS PAGE
+CONTINUED FROM PAGE 2

+The City's water treatment plant operators are state certified and complete required educational courses to maintain certification annually and to assure technical competence in the most recent advances in water treatment.
 Water treatment plant operators sample and test the water, according to Federal and State laws, screening for any of the approximately 91 currently regulated contaminants that could be in your drinking water.
-Currently the water samples are sent to certified laboratories in Oregon.
+Currently the water samples are sent to certified laboratories accredited by the Oregon Environmental Laboratory Accreditation Program in Oregon.